Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Modeling the Latent Functional Outcome

 \section{Modeling the Latent Functional Outcome}

-Given the formulation in \eqref{m:discLatent}, we can model the ${Y}^*$ using functional regression techniques for Gaussian functional outcomes.
-Typically, we would perform some form of basis expansion to model the functional form of $\beta$.
-Two commonly used sets of basis functions are wavelets and splines.
-We develop two approaches in the spirit of \cite{MorrisCarroll2006} and \cite{Goldsmith2016}, utilizing both types of basis functions.
+Given the data augmented in \eqref{m:discLatent}, we can model ${Y}^*$ as a matrix of Gaussian functional outcomes.
+Typically, the functional form of $\beta$ is modeled using a basis expansion.
+Two commonly used types of basis functions are wavelets, as in \cite{MorrisCarroll2006}, and B-splines, which \cite{Goldsmith2016} use.
+We develop two approaches in the spirit of this prior work, utilizing both types of basis functions and ultimately propose the use of O-splines for OPFOR.
+We also formulate two existing interval estimation techniques in the context of our model and describe a model selection criterion.